KateSant/contract-reader-ui/README.md

 # How to build and deploy

-Dispatch the Github Action deploy-prod-env.
+Dispatch the Github Action https://github.com/KateSant/contract-reader-ui/actions/workflows/deploy-prod-env.yml.
 It will terraform etc.

 # OLD How to build and deploy